ReVanced-Extended-Community/Community-Guides/community-wiki/yt-troubleshooting.md

 ### **7. Watch history isn't being saved**

-This is generally caused by one of these issues:

-**a)** You are spoofing the client and the spoof client method you are using has a side effect that prevents watch history from being saved.
-Open YT ReVanced Extended and navigate to Settings > ReVanced Extended > Miscellaneous > Spoof client.
+Open YT ReVanced Extended and navigate to Settings > ReVanced Extended > Miscellaneous > Watch history.
+At the bottom, the reasons for why watch history may not work will be listed.
+Here are the possible listed reasons and their respective solutions:

+- **"Watch history may not work with a brand account."**: Navigate to Settings > ReVanced Extended > Miscellaneous > Spoof client.
 Set the spoof client option for all of the categories (General, Live streams, etc.) to a spoofing method other than "iOS".
 Read the side-effects of each of the spoofing methods in the "About" section (at the bottom of the Spoof client settings menu).

-**b)** Your ad-blocker, DNS-blocker, or firewall is preventing your watch history from being saved.
-Whitelist `s.youtube.com` in your ad-blocker, DNS-blocker, firewall, etc.
+- **"Watch history may not work due to DNS or VPN."**: Change the `Watch history type` to "Replace domain".
+Alternatively, whitelist `s.youtube.com` in your ad-blocker, DNS-blocker, firewall, etc.

+- **"Watch history does not work"**: Change the `Watch history type` to one other than "Block watch history".